Final Blow: Reception

 In Japan, Game Machine listed Final Blow on their June 1, 1989 issue as being the third most-successful table arcade unit of the month.

 Mega placed the game at #9 in their list of the 10 Worst Mega Drive Games of All Time.

+Rerelease

+Final Blow was ported for home consoles as part of the Arcade Archives series by Hamster Corporation in November 2024, for the PlayStation 4 and Nintendo Switch.